Crumby colorings -- red-blue vertex partition of subcubic graphs regarding a conjecture of Thomassen: Subdivisions of the complete graph on 4 vertices

-Let $G'$ be the following reduction of $G$.
+\begin{proof} Let $G'$ be the following reduction of $G$.
 Independently, on each edge of $K_4$, we replace the $k$ subdivision vertices by $k$ $\mathrm{mod}~3$ vertices.
 By Lemma~\ref{l:subsubk}, there is a crumby coloring of $G'$.
 We extend the coloring of $G'$ independently on each edge of $K_4$.
 If along an edge of $K_4$ both colors appear, then we can find two consecutive vertices $x$ and $y$ with different colors.
 We insert the necessary number of blocks of $brr$ between $x$ and $y$ such that it remains a crumby coloring.

 Otherwise, the considered edge of $K_4$ is monochromatic.
 If every vertex is red, then we insert $rbr$ between any two of them.
 Now we continue the extension (if necessary) just like in the previous case, since there exist consecutive vertices with different colors.
 A monochromatic blue edge means two blue vertices in $K_4$.
 In that case, we insert $rrr$ between them.
 Again, we continue the extension (if necessary) just like in the first case, since there exist consecutive vertices with different colors. \end{proof}